 We review the amount of energy you are using at least twice during a 12-month period to make sure you aren't paying too much or too little.
 Once this is done, we may adjust your Direct Debit payment amount.
 Visit our Direct Debit FAQ's page to learn more about this.

-Direct Debit refunds
+Getting a Direct Debit refund?

 How to cancel your Direct Debit